WGLab/LongReadSum/README.md

 # General Usage

-First, make sure you are in the `lrst_py39` conda environment, and that you have exported its location to `PATH` as described above.
+First, make sure you have activated the `lrst_py39` conda environment.

 To test that you are using the correct Python interpreter, run: